andreiliphd/carsten-glue-etl/README.md

 ## Queries
 Analytics queries include:
-- Which airport immigrants used the most to travel to?
+- What is the total population of top 3 most loved states by immigrants?
-- Which airport immigrants used the most to travel from?
+- What types of airports immigrants prefer?
-- What are top most airports used by immigrants?
+You can find these queries in `queries.ipynb`.

 ## Datasets
 Following datasets are used for this project: